At Scrumbles, we have first-hand experience of the power of probiotics for dogs.

 Lymphocytes flow around the dog’s body to where they are needed but the majority of them are based in the gut, where dendritic cells assist in identifying antigens.
 As well as these cells there is a normal level of bacteria called gut flora and the gut is acidic for extra defence against nasty antigens.

 Between 70-80% of your pooch’s immune system is in their digestive tract.
-Feeding a gut-friendly diet with probiotics helps keep your dog’s immune system in check.
+Feeding a gut-friendly diet with probiotics can support your dog’s immune system.

 When should you give your dog probiotics?